Ali Saip Ursavaş

-Ali Saip Ursavaş, also known as Ali Saib Bey (1885, in Rowanduz - September 25, 1939 in Adana) was a Turkish officer, having served in the Ottoman and Turkish armies, and one of the early key members of CHP.
+Ali Saip Ursavaş, also known as Ali Saib Bey (1885, in Rowanduz - September 25, 1939 in Adana) was an Ottoman officer of Kurdish origin, having served in the Ottoman and Turkish armies, and one of the early key members of CHP.

 Career

 He was a prominent politician of the Republic of Turkey.
 In 1925, he was nominated prosecutor at the Independence Tribunal in Diyarbakır which was established to counter the Sheikh Said Rebellion and sentenced Sheikh Said to death.
 Later, he succeeded Hacim Muhittin Çarıklı as the Tribunals president.